Miami Prenuptial Agreements Attorney

-Skilled Florida attorneys develop and negotiate effective marital documents
+Skilled Florida family law attorneys develop and negotiate effective marital documents

 Marriage is much more than an expression of love.
 It is also a comprehensive legal and financial partnership.
 When couples decide to divorce, unwinding the financial bonds can lead to an extended legal dispute just as the parties are ready to move on.
-At Rafool, LLC, in Miami, our attorneys work with clients to draft effective prenuptial, antenuptial and postnuptial agreements that clearly outline and protect the rights of husbands and wives and their children, especially from prior relationships.
+At Rafool, PLLC, our Miami family law attorneys work with clients to draft effective prenuptial, antenuptial and postnuptial agreements that clearly outline and protect the rights of husbands and wives and their children, especially from prior relationships.
 You might never need to employ it, but a personalized prenuptial, antenuptial or postnuptial agreement can serve as important insurance should you break up at some point.

 Why prepare a prenuptial, antenuptial or postnuptial agreement?

 Our attorneys provide personalized attention while drafting detailed marital agreements that cover issues such as alimony, attorney’s fees, costs and suit money, support, property division, business ownership and the treatment of retirement plans and other investments.
-Our lawyers can show you the advantages that a prenuptial, antenuptial or postnuptial document offers you and your spouse, including:
+Our Miami prenuptial agreement attorneys can show you the advantages that a prenuptial doucment (aka, antenuptial) vs. a postnuptial document offers you and your spouse, including:

 - Alimony and support — Often, alimony and support are one of the most expensive and contested matters of a divorce or dissolution of marriage.
 With an effective prenuptial, antenuptial or postnuptial agreement, you can prevent any alimony or support awards or ensure that an award or a set amount is received.